forkbb/forkbb/readme.md

 ### Do not use in production.
 Many functions of the forum are not implemented.
-No: moderator functions, private messages, voting, subscriptions, rss, plugins/extensions system.
+No: private messages, voting, subscriptions, rss, plugins/extensions system.

 ## Requirements